 Kazuhiro Haraguchi

 Summary

-Kazuhiro Haraguchi (原口 一博, Haraguchi Kazuhiro, born 2 July 1959) is a Japanese politician of the Democratic Party for the People and a member of the House of Representatives in the Diet (national legislature).
+Kazuhiro Haraguchi (原口 一博, Haraguchi Kazuhiro, born 2 July 1959) is a Japanese politician of the Constitutional Democratic Party of Japan and a member of the House of Representatives in the Diet (national legislature).

+Kazuhiro Haraguchi